simplytim42/complex-frogs/README.md

 there are two main scripts, the first is the scraper that collects the data.
 The second is the API which enables user interaction with the data.

+NOTE: This project is intended to be deployed on a RaspberryPi and thus this README assumes such.

 ## setup
 1. sign up to https://pushover.net and generate an API TOKEN and a USER KEY.
+1. clone repo and `cd` into it
 1. `python -m venv venv`
 1. `source venv/bin/activate`
 1. rename `.env-example` to `.env` and populate the variables with your API TOKEN and USER KEY.
 1. `make install` (or `make dev-install` for local development)

+### deploy locally
-1. to execute the scraper use the command `python run_scraper`.
-If you want this run daily you should trigger it from cronjob etc.
+1. to execute the scraper use the command `make scraper`
-1. to activate the API use `uvicorn run_api:app --reload`
+1. to activate the API use `make api`

+### deploy to RPI
+1. setup a cronjob to run the scraper once a day
+1. update the following variables in the systemd service file to represent the RPI environment:
+    - ExecStart
+    - WorkingDirectory
+    - User
+    - Group
+1. `cp` the file into the `/etc/systemd/system` directory
+1. run `sudo systemctl enable complex-frogs` to set the script to boot on startup
+1. run `sudo systemctl start complex-frogs` to start the script now (without having to reboot)

 ## run all QA checks
 1. `make QA`